-- The budget package may be passed by a majority vote. - Proposition 25 of 2010 amended the state Constitution to allow the Legislature to pass the budget bill and trailer bills that contain an appropriation (but not a tax increase) by a majority vote of each house. - Proposition 25 trailer bills must be identified in the budget bill and may take effect immediately upon being signed by the Governor. - Prior to Proposition 25, a two-thirds vote of each house was required to pass the budget bill and any trailer bills that were intended to take effect immediately.
+- The budget bill and trailer bills may be passed by a simple majority vote of each house of the Legislature. - Proposition 25 of 2010 allows the Legislature to pass - by a simple majority vote both the budget bill and trailer bills that take effect as soon as the Governor signs them. - Proposition 25 trailer bills must be listed in the budget bill and must contain an appropriation of any amount, but may not contain a tax increase. - Prior to Proposition 25, a two-thirds vote of each house was required to pass the budget bill and any trailer bills that were intended to take effect immediately.